DariuszOkonski/space-ship-game/README.md

 Retro Spaceship game, try to destroy all oncomming enemies.

 ## Authors
+- Dariusz Okonski
-- Dariusz Okonski, Daniel Wator
+- Daniel Wator

 # Moves
 Application is hosted on heroku, so it can take few seconds to start